-A survey of advanced literature for stringed keyboard instruments from the end of the 16th century to the present as it relates to both teaching and performing.
-Consideration of the principle historical eras, composers and genres of keyboard music.
+A survey of advanced literature for stringed keyboard instuments from the end of the 16th century to the present as it relates to both teaching and performing. consideration of the principal historical eras, composers and genres of keyboard music.
 Includes a critical assessment of important stylistic and formal features of representative works through directed reading, score examination, listening, and performance.
+Offered as needed.
 Prerequisite: 152.